vpotter/dj-pylibmc/README.rst

 `pylibmc <http://github.com/lericson/pylibmc>`_.
 You want to use pylibmc because it's fast.

+This is a fork of the `django-pylibmc <https://github.com/jbalogh/django-pylibmc>`_ package.

-Do you need django-pylibmc?
+Do you need dj-pylibmc?
 ---------------------------

 Django now has a built-in pylibmc backend, and as of Django 1.11 also supports the ``binary``, ``username`` and ``password`` options natively.
-As such, in most cases the built-in backend should be used instead of django-pylibmc, since it will be more actively maintained.
+As such, in most cases the built-in backend should be used instead of dj-pylibmc, since it will be more actively maintained.

 To use Django's own backend, configure ``CACHES`` like so::